VidushiVashishth/motion_dec_video_stream/README.md

 # How to run the app

-1) go into the templates directory and run the server_side_app.
+1) Run the server_side_app.py script in the terminal first.
-2) run the app_surveillance next
+2) Run the app_surveillance.py script next.
-3) open web browser and type in the local address 127.0.0.1
+3) Open web browser and go to the local address 127.0.0.1